 There are two ways that you can obtain tax forms and instructions from the IRS:

 - You can download and print the forms and instructions through the IRS website at: https://www.irs.gov/forms-pubs.

 - You can request that tax forms and instructions be mailed to you by completing the online order form or by calling the IRS at 1-800-829-3676 or 1-8000-829-4059 for the hearing impaired.

 Who can I talk to about problems like liens, back taxes, penalties, etc.?

 - Call the Taxpayer Advocate 24-Hour Toll-Free Hotline: 1-877-777-4778.

 - Call the IRS Customer Service Line: 1-800-829-1040 (for individuals) or 1-800-829-4933 (businesses).

 - Schedule an appointment online with at the IRS Taxpayer Assistance Center in Vienna, VA, or by phone at 1-844-545-5640.

 My staff is always available to assist you with issues that you may be experiencing with the IRS.
-If you cannot find the answer to your questions through these links or would like my office to contact the IRS on your behalf, please complete my Privacy Release Form and email it to: email@example.com.
+If you cannot find the answer to your questions through these links or would like my office to contact the IRS on your behalf, please complete my Privacy Release Form on my website.
 My staff will be happy to provide you with all possible assistance.